 3. Lack of bilingual texts.

-After the fall of the Indus civilization, the victorious Aryans were believed to have learnt the art of writing from the native population.
+After the fall of the Indus civilization, the victorious Aryans were believed to have learned the art of writing from the native population.
 As early as the tenth century B.C., cultural and commercial connections between Greece and India existed.

 Eminent European Ideologists and scholars have time and again pointed to one fact.
 The fact was that in succeeding centuries both Indian sages and Greek philosophers used to assemble in the courts of Asia Minor and Persia.
-The purpose of this meeting was the interchange of ideas on medicine, astrology, religion, philosophy and science.
+The purpose of this meeting was the interchange of ideas on medicine, astrology, religion, philosophy, and science.

 The art of writing had already reached maturity in India by the time the Greeks became acquainted with the Phoenician alphabet.
 This was somewhere in the middle of the sixth century.
 There is sufficient proof to believe this as well.
 Contracts could be drawn up, and also navigational instructions for the guidance of sailors.